morey-tech/aap_tf_snow_demo/docs/README.md

 ##### General Steps

-* Create a project that point to the Source Control, Once this is done you are now ready to create the different templates needed.
+* Create a project that point to the source control.
+Once this is done you are now ready to create the different templates needed.

 ![aap-project](images/aap-project.png)